Understanding PSA and SIA Licensing: What Clients in Ireland Should Know

 4. How can I verify a security operative’s licence?

-You can verify an operative’s SIA licence through the official SIA Register in the UK and check PSA licences via the PSA’s public database in Ireland.
-A professional provider like VIS Protection will always share these details transparently.
+You can check an operative’s PSA licence via the Private Security Authority’s online register in Ireland, and verify SIA licences through the official SIA Register in the UK.
+A professional provider like VIS Protection will always share these details openly and confirm that any Close Protection training undertaken meets the required professional standard.

 5. Why does VIS Protection require both PSA and SIA licences?